ICEDLEE337/popcorn-bingo/README.md

 # todos

-1. abstract form logic to isomorphic or browser package
+1. add animation to ball moving to bottom of screen
-1. theming support in browser-layout or in each app w/ css vars
+1. add some motion/video w/ speed dependent upon ballHistory.length